lana-z/django-models/README.md

 ### Log

-- Monday: set up project with Django and Tailwind + Flowbite, played around a tiny bit with the styling
+- Tuesday: started set up for project with Django and Tailwind, almost there